John Molloy | Chair

 In 2009 his vision for Canada’s first national, collaborative, sector-specific commercialization centre was realized when PARTEQ became the first university-based technology transfer office to be awarded a national Centre of Excellence for Commercialization and Research, namely GreenCentre Canada.
 His leadership led to the formation of 48 companies based on Queen’s research, with more than $1.3 billion invested to date in those companies.
 At the same time, PARTEQ’s activities returned more than $33 million to the university and its inventors.

-In 2001 Mr. Molloy received the Queen’s Distinguished Service Award, including Honorary Life Member status on University Council, and also received the Kingston Technology Council’s Champion Award.
-Earlier this year was presented with the Association of University Technology Managers (AUTM) AUTM Canada Award in recognition of his outstanding service to the technology transfer community.
-In June he will be inducted into Kingston’s Business Hall of Fame.
+In 2001, Mr. Molloy received the Queen’s Distinguished Service Award, including Honorary Life Member status on University Council, and also received the Kingston Technology Council’s Champion Award.
+In 2013, Mr. Molloy was presented with the Association of University Technology Managers (AUTM) AUTM Canada Award in recognition of his outstanding service to the technology transfer community.
+Also in 2013, he was inducted into Kingston’s Business Hall of Fame (“Visionary” category).
+John is now the Director of the Southeastern Ontario Angel Network (SOAN).

 Bob Millard received his Masters of Adult Education degree from St. Francis Xavier University in 2007 and his Bachelor’s of Industrial Engineering degree from Ryerson University in 1982.